John McTiernan: Later career

-His career was derailed in 2006 because of legal problems which saw McTiernan spend time in prison.
-As a result of his conviction, The Hollywood Reporter called McTiernan one of Hollywood's most "despised" people.
+After three consecutive critical and box-office failures, followed by the 2006 criminal charges which saw McTiernan spend time in prison, followed by civil lawsuits and bankruptcy, he was not hired again to direct a feature film.
+In 2016, The Hollywood Reporter called McTiernan one of Hollywood's most "despised" people.
 His short film, The Red Dot, was released by Ubisoft to advertise the 2017 video game Tom Clancy's Ghost Recon Wildlands.
-It was the first of several action-oriented shorts to support the video game.
 The Red Dot was his first film project in 14 years.
+In a 2024 interview, he stated that it had been his choice to not get involved with directing again, blaming the failures of his last feature films on scripts he could not fix, and announced that he had since been focusing his time on uncredited script doctoring.